McHarold404/DBMS_GYMS/README.md

   b.
 A function to partially search for food items in a given diet plan.

  5. Analysis Reports:\
   a.
 Trainer Analysis: Analysis performance of all members under a particular trainer based on their         BMI.\
   b.
 Branch Analysis: Analysis performance of a particular branch of a gym on metrics- working                  members, average BMI of members, number of trainers.

  6. CRUD Operations:\
-  1. Add/Create new entries of members, employees, dietplans, gym equipment, branches.\
+   a.
+Add/Create new entries of members, employees, dietplans, gym equipment, branches.\
-  2. Update/Modify details like contact number, BMI, address of trainers and members.\
+   b.
+Update/Modify details like contact number, BMI, address of trainers and members.\
-  3. Delete old details of members, employees, worn out gym equipment.
+   c.
+Delete old details of members, employees, worn out gym equipment.